dabapps/django-readers/docs/explanation.md

 age_pair = (qs.include_fields("birth_year"), produce_age)
 ```

-`django-readers` includes some useful functions that create pairs.
-These attempt to produce the most efficient queries they can, which means loading only those database fields which are required to produce the value:
+`django-readers` includes [some useful functions that create pairs](reference/pairs.md).
+These attempt to generate the most efficient queries they can, which means loading only those database fields which are required to produce the value or values required:

 ```python
 from django_readers import pairs